diogotcorreia/proj-ist-unit-tests/iaed/2021-2022/iaed-p1/extensive_tests/README.md

 ## Extensive tests

----

-These tests are here to test efficiency and to aid in optimization of your code if you are having **Time Limit Exceeded** errors in Mooshak.
+These tests' purpose is to test efficiency and to aid in the optimization of your code if you are having **Time Limit Exceeded** errors in Mooshak.

-**Time Limit Exceeded** errors can happen as a result of flawed loops, however, in this project, time limit exceeded erros might also occur as a result of poor code optimization not directly to your sorting algorithm complexity.
+**Time Limit Exceeded** errors can happen as a result of flawed loops, however, in this project, time limit exceeded erros might also occur as a result of poor code optimization not directly related to your sorting algorithm's complexity.

 If you are having trouble with time limit errors this directory might be useful.

-The script provided will generate an extensive test with 20 airports and 15000 flights as default, but you can alter it to your liking, more information in the comments
+The script provided will generate an extensive test with 20 airports, 15000 flights and the l command at the end, but you can alter it to your liking, more information in the comments